ubarsc/rios/doc/source/awsbatch.rst

 that most users will need to run RIOS inside their own VPC.
 Doing so should be straightforward as long as the following steps are followed:

 #.
-To resduce confusion, create separate ECR repositories for the 'main' and worker jobs
+To reduce confusion, create separate ECR repositories for the 'main' and worker jobs
 #.
 Ensure that your jobs have internet access - this is needed for Batch jobs to start.
 It is recommended
 to have your jobs running in a private subnet as shown in the example stack.
 You will need a NAT for internet access in this situation.